The Eighth Workshop on

 |Steve Crago, USC/ISI||Erik DeBenedictis, Sandia|

-This is advance notice of and a call for participation for the seventh workshop on space computing.
-The main sessions are June 17-19, 2014, with working group sessions on June 16, in Albuquerque.
-Note that the only activities on the 19th are "closed."
-Details will appear on this website as time progresses.
+This is notice of and a call for participation for the eighth workshop on space computing.
+The main sessions are May 27-28, 2015, with working group sessions on May 26 and 29, in Albuquerque.
+The afternoon session of May 28 will be "closed."

 Like previous years, the topic will be R&D for next generation spacecraft computing systems, including hardware, security/trust, software, and applications.